Breaking Aid Dependency With results-based financing

 Working Together for Quality and Scale

-Our confidence in Max TapWater’s success is based in part on their strong network of specialised partners in water technology and system management.
-They work with Anwar Group on digital applications and monitoring dashboards, with SOS Tech Limited on automation and smart metering systems, and with Leo Pump on reliable, energy-efficient pumping solutions.
+Our confidence in Max TapWater’s success is based in part on their strong network of specialised local partners in water technology and system management.
+They collaborate with Max TapWater on digital applications and dashboards for monitoring, automation and smart metering systems, as well as reliable and energy-efficient pump solutions.

 These partnerships give Max TapWater access to modern equipment, continuous water quality monitoring, and real-time insight into system performance.
 Leaks are detected more quickly, maintenance is better planned, and systems remain operational for longer.